Keyboard11ZNN/keyboard11znn.github.io/source/index.rst

 ..
-Keyboard11 ZNN website documentation master file, created by sphinx-quickstart on Wed Jan  8 14:49:57 2020.
+Keyboard11 z n. n. website documentation master file, created by sphinx-quickstart on Wed Jan  8 14:49:57 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Keyboard11 ZNN website!
+Welcome to Keyboard11 z n. n. website!
 ==================================================

 **A WORK-IN-PROGRESS DOCUMENTATION OF A SICK PROGRAMMER'S MIND**